The Animal Management (Cats and Dogs) Act 2008 requires domestic cats and dogs to be microchipped, and dogs to be registered with council.

-The planning scheme regulates how livestock can be kept on property.
+The planning scheme regulates how livestock can be kept on a property.

 Our local laws detail how domestic animals and poultry should be kept.